naman2304/notes/ddia.md

     * The key-value pair must be sorted, but the dataset is likely too large to be sorted with a conventional sorting algorithm on a single machine.
 Sorting is performed in stages.
 First, each map task partitions its output by reducer, based on hash of the key.
 Each of these partitions is written to a sorted file on mapper's local disk (like LSM).
 Whenever a mapper finishes reading its input file and writing its sorted output files, the MapReduce scheduler notifies the reducers that they can start fetching the output files from that mapper.
 The reducers connect to each of the mappers and download the files of sorted key-value pairs for their partition.
 Process of partitioning by reducer, sorting and copying data partitions from mappers to reducers is called **_shuffle_**.
 The reduce task takes the files from the mappers and merges them together, preserving the sort order.
   * **Advantages**
     * The MapReduce scheduler tries to run each mapper on one of the machines that stores a replica of the input file, _putting the computation near the data_ -- saves copying the input file over the network, reducing network load and increasing locality.
-  * MapReduce jobs can be chained together into _workflows_, the output of one job becomes the input to the next job.
-In Hadoop this chaining is done implicitly by directory name: the first job writes its output to a designated directory in HDFS, the second job reads that same directory name as its input.
-A batch job's output is only considered valid when the job has completed successfully (MapReduce discards the partial output of a failed job).
-Thus, one job in a workflow can only start when the prior jobs have completed successfully.
-  * Workflow schedulers for Hadoop: Oozie, Luigi

 #### Joins
 * It is common in datasets for one record to have an association with another record: a _foreign key_ in a relational model, a _document reference_ in a document model, or an _edge_ in graph model.
 If the query involves joins, it may require multiple index lookups.
 MapReduce has no concept of indexes.